2024-2025 Academic Catalog

 MKT 441.
 Marketing Analytics.
 3 Hours

 This course will introduce students to quantitative analytical methods (a.k.a. marketing analytics) commonly used to solve marketing problems and assist in making business decisions.
 These techniques help marketers identify customer preferences, segment the market, predict customer responses to marketing mix decisions, and help guide resource allocation (e.g., preparing marketing budget).
 This course is expected to provide students with hands-on experience implementing these analytical techniques in various business decisions using software (Microsoft Excel) likely used in every business office.
-This course is intended as a complement to the MKT Capstone course (MKT 455), and is not a substitution for the MKT Capstone course (MKT 455).
 This course is offered intermittently.
-Prerequisites: MKT 300 or MKT 301, DSC 211.
+Prerequisites: MKT 300 or MKT 301; DSC 211.

 MKT 450.
-Buyer Behavior & Market Analysis.
-6 Hours
+Buyer Behavior and Marketing Research I. 6 Hours

-Integration of theoretical components of buyer behavior and marketing research.
+Taken as the first half of the marketing capstone experience, this course integrates theoretical and methodological components of buyer behavior and marketing research.
 Emphasis placed on how marketing managers use concepts from these bodies of knowledge to make better decisions.
 Topics include common processes and methods of contemporary market research, analysis of purchase decisions, market research techniques used to gather information about purchase decisions, and use of information to formulate and implement a marketing strategy.
-Prerequisite(s): DSC 211; MKT 301; Marketing major; junior standing.
+Prerequisites: BAN 210 or DSC 210; BAN 211 or DSC 211; MKT 301 or 300; Junior standing; Marketing major.

 This course, which is the CAP major capstone, focuses on the analytical methods used to interpret market and customer data and to inform strategic decisions.
 Emphasis is placed on applying the empirical results from data analyses to issues of market identification and segmentation, product and brand positioning, pricing, distribution, and promotional strategies.
 Topics include hypothesis testing through statistical analyses, development of data-driven marketing strategy recommendations, and clarity in reporting of results.
 These topics are covered through analysis of marketing project data from class clients, preparation of a comprehensive marketing research strategy report, and presentation of results and recommendations to clients.
-Prerequisite(s): ACC 207, ACC 208; MKT 450; Marketing major.
+Prerequisites: ACC 201 or ACC 208; ACC 202 or ACC 207; MKT 450; Marketing major.

 MKT 491.
 Honors Thesis.
 3 Hours